aprinur/Scraping_ycombinator/README.md

 ---
 ## Why I create this program ?

-Well the reason is simple, because I need the data of company in w combinator
+Well the reason is simple, because I need the data of company in y combinator